J-PLUS: The stellar mass function of quiescent and star-forming galaxies at 0.05 <= z <= 0.2: Conclusions

-\item \textbf{Comparison with simulations:} We compare our observed SMFs with predictions from the GAEA semi-analytic model.
-GAEA2023 overpredicts the abundance of star-forming galaxies at $9.5 < \log M_\star< 11.0$ dex, leading to a systematic excess in the total SMF and a corresponding deficit in the quiescent population.
-The offset reaches up to $\sim$0.3 dex and persists despite matching sSFR thresholds and applying mass corrections.
+Comparison with simulations.
+We compared our observed SMFs with predictions from the GAEA SAM.
+GAEA2023 overpredicts the abundance of SF galaxies at $9.5 < \log M_\star < 11.0$ dex, leading to systematic excess in the total SMF and a corresponding deficit in the Q population.
+The offset reaches up to $\sim 0.3$ dex and persists despite matching sSFR thresholds and applying mass corrections.
 These differences are consistent with those reported in \citet{delucia2024gaea} and remain within the expected systematic uncertainties.